top of page

 • 6 min read

-This quick guide walks through core data collection methods for charities and nonprofits, how to avoid common pitfalls, and how to keep ethics and quality front and centre.
+This technical guide walks through core data collection methods for charities (surveys, interviews, focus groups, and document reviews), how to avoid common pitfalls, and how to keep ethics and quality front and centre.

 Hands using a calculator and pen over reports.
 Charts and graphs in green, blue, and yellow on white paper.
 Data analysis setting.

-Clear objectives save you a lot of pain later.
-Before you even think about data collection methods, answer:
+Clear objectives save you a month of pain later.
+Before choosing a method, apply this filter:

 1. What exactly do we need to know?